YafaRay/YafaRay-Blender/INSTALL.md

-To install YafaRay v3 into Blender v2.7x:
+To install YafaRay into Blender:

 ** IMPORTANT **
 ----------------------------------------------